 PS has worked as a freelance writer since 2012.
 When she's not traveling and writing, she helps people with web design and development.

-Being in the field of arts and working as a dancer or choreographer is quite cool and fun-loving job.
+Being in the field of arts and working as a dancer or choreographer is a quite cool and fun-loving job.
 Some people take it as a part-time job, while others take it extremely seriously and pursue it as a career.

 It does not matter how you take this field, whether as a hobby or as a serious career, it is important to have these following qualities to ensure your success and earn fame as a dancer/ choreographer.